 The statement identifies contributions made in 2019/20 totaling £19.17m.
 The pension benefits that are payable from the fund, together with other payments amounted to £39.11m.
-The balance between contributions and pensions' benefits paid of £20.94m has been funded by the Home Office.
-The full pensions fund accounts and note can be found on pages 52-53 of the full statement of accounts.
+There is a significant increase in contributions for 2019/20 as the Home Office has increased the employer pension contribution rate from 24.2% to 31%.
+The balance between contributions and pensions' benefits paid of £19.94m has been funded by the Home Office via the Police and Crime Commissioner.
+The full pensions fund accounts and note can be found on pages 51-52 of the full statement of accounts.

-Supporting Information to the Financial Statements
+Supporting Information to the

+Financial Statements